canonical/k8s-snap/docs/src/_parts/bootstrap_config.md

 Sets the cloud provider to be used by the cluster.

-When this is set as `external`, node will wait for an external cloud provider to do cloud specific setup and finish node initialisation.
+When this is set as `external`, node will wait for an external cloud provider to do cloud specific setup and finish node initialization.

 Possible values: `external`.